Let's talk about BABIES

 -endocrine disorders are massively on the rise

-This was taken from the Dove website today, not 20 years ago.
+This was taken from the Dove website in 2018, not 20 years ago.
 Do we still think some of these ingredients are 'as gentle as water' in 2018?

 Baby care worst offenders list: Do not use

-Because a person's toxic load starts to build even before we welcome them into the world, and certainly once they are here, we ought to be careful what we think is safe for baby.
+Because a person's toxic load starts to build even before we welcome them into the world, and certainly once they are here, we ought to be careful what we consider to be safe for baby.

 The top 3 things you should never put on your baby are found in just about every baby product on the shelf unless the tube, jar or bottle says ALL NATURAL and even then, please read the label as there is a natural ingredient at the top of this list!